Valles Caldera Supervolcano Explorer, New Mexico

 - The public trail access to San Antonio Hot Springs passes through private land.
 Please stay on the trail and respect private property.

 - Fall is one of the best times to ride in New Mexico.
 The monsoon season has passed and the aspens are turning.
 On the whole, the dirt roads in the Jemez Mountains drain relatively well, unlike the lower elevation desert, which should be avoided at all costs after rainfall.
 The area is snowbound in winter.
+It’s likely the parts of the ride that reach higher elevations are likely not clear until late April/mid May; lower sections may well be clear earlier than that, depending on the year.

 Outside of the Preserve, camping is never an issue.
 Most of this route passes through National Forest.